serverlessworkflow/specification/specification.md

 </details>

-Any state can declare to be the start state of the workflow, meaning that when a workflow instance is created it will be the initial state to be executed.
+Any state can declare to be the start state of the workflow, meaning when a workflow instance is created it will be the initial state to be executed.
 A workflow definition can declare one workflow start state.

-The start definition provides a `kind` property, which describes the starting options:
+The start definition can be either `boolean` or `object` type.

-- **default** - The start state is always "active" and there are no restrictions imposed on its execution.
+If `boolean` type, when set to `true`, there are no restrictions imposed on its execution.
+If `object` type, it provides the ability to set the `scheduled` property.
+The `scheduled` property allows to define scheduled workflow instances.
-- **scheduled** - Scheduled start states have two different choices.
+Scheduled starts have two different choices.
 You can define time-based intervals during which workflow instances are **allowed** to be created, or cron-based repeating times at which a workflow instance **should** be created.

 Defining a schedule for the start definition allows you to set time intervals during which workflow instances can be created, or